-Teachable is your homebase to create, market, and sell online courses.
-With a Teachable subscription, you can host and deliver your course content, process payments and student enrollments, and get assistance with your taxes and finances.
+Teachable is your home base to create, market, and sell online courses.
+With a Teachable subscription, you can host and deliver your course content, process payments and student enrollments, and get help with your taxes and finances.
 Teachable gives you the tools to provide your students an engaging, intuitive learning experience without the administrative headaches.

 As an online business owner, chances are you have a core business you’ve developed over the last few years and a website you’ve dedicated hours to building.
 Now, you want to expand your business with online courses.

 To illustrate the steps involved in building your homepage, we’ve created an example we’re calling Teachabrand—a made-up brand consulting business.
 Using this example, we’ll show you how an established brand should set up a homepage.

 Let’s assume the creators of Teachabrand already created a main brand website (teachabrand.com).
 They hired website designers and developers to build it for them, and it’s the page with which most of their audience are already familiar.
 The Teachabrand team wants their consulting work to remain the focus of their website.
 So, instead of confusing their consulting clients by creating another website, they set up a custom subdomain: courses.teachabrand.com.
 Here, they can host the online courses portion of their business.

 Here’s how to set up and connect a custom subdomain:

 If you don’t want to create your own custom subdomain, Teachable offers a standard subdomain (example.teachable.com) to all members for free.
 If you want to connect a custom root domain (like teachabrand.com) directly to your school, here are more advanced steps to guide you through the process.

 Now that you have your course subdomain all set up and pointed at your Teachable site, let’s do some additional customizing.
 Your homepage will use the default page template that comes with any Teachable account.
 However, you can change what your homepage is by going to Site > Navigation in your school.